Simus100/aion-nexus/README.md

 ## What It Delivers

-AION NEXUS provides a public, lightweight, fast-loading intelligence experience with:
+ALTAIR NEXUS provides a public, lightweight, fast-loading intelligence experience with:

 - a curated homepage for the current editorial briefing;
 - an `Aion Brief` page for the synthetic daily reading;